YouHaveTrouble/minecraft-optimization/README.md

 ```

 ##### armor-stands-tick
 In most cases you can safely set this to `false`.
 If you're using armor stands or any plugins that modify their behavior and you experience issues, re-enable it.
+This will prevent armor stands from being pushed by water or being affected by gravity.

 ##### armor-stands-do-collision-entity-lookups
 Here you can disable armor stand collisions.
 This will help if you have a lot of armor stands and don't need them colliding with anything.